SDS-PAGE: Sample preparation

 During sample preparation, the sample buffer, and thus SDS, is added in excess to the proteins, and the sample is then heated to 95 °C for five minutes, or alternatively 70 °C for ten minutes.
 Heating disrupts the secondary and tertiary structures of the protein by disrupting hydrogen bonds and stretching the molecules.
 Optionally, disulfide bridges can be cleaved by reduction.
-For this purpose, reducing thiols such as β-mercaptoethanol (β-ME, 5% by volume), dithiothreitol (DTT, 10 millimolar) or dithioerythritol (DTE, 10 millimolar) are added to the sample buffer.
+For this purpose, reducing thiols such as β-mercaptoethanol (β-ME, 5% by volume), dithiothreitol (DTT, 10–100 millimolar), dithioerythritol (DTE, 10 millimolar), tris(2-carboxyethyl)phosphine or tributylphosphine are added to the sample buffer.
 After cooling to room temperature, each sample is pipetted into its own well in the gel, which was previously immersed in electrophoresis buffer in the electrophoresis apparatus.

 In addition to the samples, a molecular-weight size marker is usually loaded onto the gel.
 This consists of proteins of known sizes and thereby allows the estimation (with an error of ± 10%) of the sizes of the proteins in the actual samples, which migrate in parallel in different tracks of the gel.
 The size marker is often pipetted into the first or last pocket of a gel.